Internships And Externships

 - Group supervision/case conference (periodically through the training year)

-- Regular professional trainings
+- Regular professional training

-- Training in interpreting career related assessments with clients
+- Training in interpreting career-related assessments with clients

 - Training in Social Justice Multicultural Counseling Competencies